 The news has given some investors whiplash.
 Since nobody knows what's going to happen next, the question becomes: What, if anything, can you do to smooth out the ride?

-Perhaps the best thing you can do, experts say, is to tune out the news — especially if you're relatively young and not nearing retirement age.
+It can be smart to tune out the news coverage, experts say — especially if you're relatively young and not nearing retirement age.

-Hy has some unique insight into dealing with the craziness in the markets: He spent more than a decade working in the finance industry in New York, and recently wrote a blog post explaining "How to sleep like a baby (during a bear market)."
+Hy has some unique insight into dealing with bumpiness in the markets: He spent more than a decade working in the finance industry in New York.
+In May of 2020, he wrote a blog post titled "How to sleep like a baby (during a bear market)."
 Hy says that he's been able to weather three bear markets and recessions over the years by sticking to a buy-and-hold strategy.
 He first started investing when he was in high school, and since then, he says he's "never sold a share in his life."

 "The 'number' is your total exposure to equities multiplied by 50%," he says.
 That number, converted to dollars, tells you what you'd have if your investment portfolio were reduced by half.
 For example, if 90% of your $100,000 is invested in stocks, which is in line with what experts recommend for investors in their 20s and 30s, then you would divide $90,000 in half to get your "number," which would be $45,000, or how much you could see wrung out of your portfolio if the market were to fall by 50%.

 It's a rough estimate, but "just knowing, having that number" in your head, he says, can help you rest easy when the market takes a more modest tumble.
-You're essentially conditioning yourself for a worst-case scenario, so you can easily shake off more mild market drops.
+Once you condition yourself for a worst-case scenario, you can more readily shake off market drops.

 Figuring out your number can also help you gauge your risk tolerance and help you find a portfolio allocation that will help you reach your goals and still stay calm when the market is rocky.